Cost to Build a House in Minnesota (2026)

 Financing & Permits

-Most custom builds use a construction loan that converts to a permanent mortgage at completion; lenders typically want 10–20% down, the builder's contract and budget, and draw inspections at milestones.
+Most custom builds use a construction-to-permanent ("single-close") loan: one closing, with the construction loan converting to a permanent mortgage at completion.
+Lenders typically want around 20% down — the common range is 10–25%, and some Minnesota community banks offer 5–10% programs — plus the builder's contract and budget, with draw inspections at milestones.
 Production purchases in builder communities usually finance like a normal home purchase.

 Permit costs vary by city but typically total 1–2% of construction value across building, plumbing, mechanical, and electrical permits plus plan review, sewer/water access charges (SAC/WAC) in metro cities, and park dedication fees in some growth suburbs.
 Your builder should carry these as a line item — ask.